Gauge Color Codes: Optimal Transversal Gates and Gauge Fixing in Topological Stabilizer Codes: Perfect colexes

 Going back to \eqref{eq:condition_empty}, the case $m=n$ will be satisfied if and only if the intersection is composed of cells of dimension at least 1.
 For this to hold, the right hand side of \eqref{eq:simplify} hast to be greater or equal than one, \emph{i.e} the inequality \eqref{eq:condition_D} must hold.
 Naturally, the conditions \eqref{eq:condition_empty} must be satisfied also for $m<n$, but when \eqref{eq:condition_D} holds

-Thus all the conditions \eqref{eq:condition_empty} are satisfied if \emph{all $d$-cells have a number of vertices multiple of $2^d$}.
-This motivates introducing the notion of \emph{perfect} $D$-colex: one that satisfies these local constraints.
+Thus the conditions \eqref{eq:condition_empty} are satisfied if all $d$-cells have a number of vertices multiple of $2^d$.
+This motivates the following definition:

-In~\cite{bombin:2013:self} the problem of the existence of perfect colexes was left open.
+\emph{A $D$-colex is perfect if every cell has $0 \mod 2^d$ vertices, where $d$ is the dimension of the cell.} In~\cite{bombin:2013:self} the problem of the existence of perfect colexes was left open.
 The rest of this appendix is devoted to show that one can always obtain a perfect colex from a generic one by transforming the lattice in the neighborhood of a collection of vertices $T$.
 The next appendix in turn shows that the actual substitution of the generic colex by its perfect counterpart is unnecessary.
 Rather, a transversal $\rot n$ is recovered by inverting the rotation at those qubits in the set $T$.